The Bankrate promise

 4. Think about how low you can go

+Buying a house as-is comes with extra work (if you’re making the repairs yourself) and extra money to pay to transform the property into something that feels like a dream home.
 That can sound a bit daunting, but it can make your future brighter: If you manage to buy a fixer-upper in a real estate market where home values are surging, your investment will appreciate.
 When it’s time to sell, you may be able to earn a sizable return.

 If you’re thinking about buying a home as-is, there are a few key questions to ask: